ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

  * Subdomains
  * Event Flow

-Context Mapper supports modeling these concepts and can therefore be used to document the output of an event storming workshop.
+Context Mapper supports many of these concepts, and can therefore be used to document the output of an event storming workshop.
+Once captured in Context Mapper, the workshop results can be processed further, for instance to generate UML diagrams or service contracts.

 ### Domain Events
-The tactic DDD syntax of CML which is based on the [Sculptor DSL](http://sculptorgenerator.org/) supports to model _DomainEvent_'s within your Aggregates.
+The tactic DDD syntax of CML is based on the [Sculptor DSL](http://sculptorgenerator.org/).
+Hence, you can model _DomainEvent_'s within your Aggregates.
-The following two examples illustrate how you can specify a domain event:
+The following two examples illustrate how to specify a domain event:

 ```text
 DomainEvent CustomerVerifiedEvent {